Updated December 4, 2019

 Love wildlife adventures when traveling?
 A great place to see wildlife is on the African continent.
 We asked some fellow travel bloggers what their favorite wildlife adventures in Africa were, and they shared their stories with us.
-Read on for some amazing stories of experiencing lions, whales, and wildebeest, just to name a few.
+Read on to discover my African safari animals list and some amazing stories of experiencing lions, whales, and wildebeest, just to name a few.

 Hermanus, South Africa